david-gimeno/tailored-avsr/README.md

 ## <a name="citation"></a> 📖 Citation

-The paper is currently under review for the IEEE/ACM Transactions on Audio, Speech, and Language Processing (TASLP) journal.
-For the moment, if you found useful our work, please cite our paper as follows:
+The paper is currently under review for the Elsevier Computer Speech & Language journal.
+For the moment, if you found useful our work, please cite our preprint paper as follows:

 ```
 @article{gimeno2024tailored,